Shadowblazen/dynamodb-wrapper/README.md

 ## API

-The `DynamoDBWrapper` class supports the following methods, which are wrappers around the AWS SDK method of the same name.
+The `DynamoDBWrapper` class supports a Promise-based API with the following methods.
+These are wrappers around the AWS SDK method of the same name.
 Please refer to the AWS [API documentation](http://docs.aws.amazon.com/amazondynamodb/latest/APIReference/API_Operations.html) and [JavaScript SDK documentation](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/DynamoDB.html) for more details:

 - `getItem(params)` - Gets a single item from DynamoDB
 - `updateItem(params)` - Updates a single item in DynamoDB